 5.11.3 The lighting should be diffused throughout the animal room and fixed accordingly so that the bottom-most cages in the animal rooms also receive similar light intensity.

-5.11.4 Lighting fixtures, switches, etc shall be designed and placed accordingly to prevent vermin/insects’ entry.
+5.11.4 Lighting fixtures, switches, etc shall be designed and placed accordingly to prevent vermin/insects entry.

 5.11.5 All the control switches should be kept, as far as possible, outside the rooms.